 Send the right message to the right people at the right time.
 No more, no less.

 Less is more.
 Keep that concept in your head at all times.
-In this age of information overload, where inboxes are straining, phones are ringing and direct messages are pinging constantly, your employees are already pushed to the limit.
+In this age of information overload, where inboxes are straining, phones are ringing, and direct messages are constantly pinging, your employees are already pushed to the limit.
 And the pandemic has only increased our workloads.
-You simply can’t expect them to take time out to read a 10-page report on the latest business successes, or complex guide to the new file-sharing system.
+You simply can’t expect employees to take time out to read a 10-page report on the latest business successes or complex guide to the new file-sharing system.

 Keep your communications simple, brief and to the point.
 When communicating with employees, take time to consider your messages are truly relevant before you press ‘send’.
 If you ensure that the communications you send out are concise, pertinent and addressed to the correct audience, you’ll automatically gain greater traction.
 Consider writing a schedule into your internal communication strategy, detailing the key messages that need to be sent in the course of a business year.
 And then try not to add to it too much.
 Your employees will thank you.

-The working landscape has changed beyond recognition over the last 12 months, and our approach to employee communication needs to adapt.
-With the rise in remote working, it is no longer acceptable to expect staff to battle technology issues in order to access the latest company news.
-One of the key reasons why intranets fail to engage employees is their propensity to create barriers rather than open doors.
+The working landscape has changed beyond recognition since March 2020, and our approach to internal communications needs to adapt.
+With the rise in remote working, it is no longer acceptable to expect staff to battle technology issues to access the latest company news.
+One of the key reasons the traditional employee intranet often fails is its propensity to create barriers rather than open doors.

-If you’re going to successfully connect with every hard-to-reach employee, you’ll need to take an extremely user-friendly method.
-When you come to assess your internal communication tools, it’s vital to consider whether they are using platforms that are readily accessible to all.
+If you’re going to connect with every hard-to-reach employee successfully, you’ll need to take an extremely user-friendly method.
+When you assess your internal communication tools, it’s vital to consider whether they are using platforms that are readily accessible to all.
 This is at the heart of how to communicate effectively at work.

-Your aim is to ensure all your staff are actively participating in, and enjoying, your internal communication system.
+Your aim is to ensure all your staff actively participate in and enjoy your internal communication system.
 That’s quite a big ask.
 However, the simple answer is to give them what they want.
 An internal communications app does just that.
 It removes barriers by allowing employees to use their favourite means of communication, whichever hardware or software platform they prefer.
 Once you give employees the freedom of choice, you instantly get greater buy-in.

 Teams and departments shouldn’t operate in isolation.
 Open up a social space.

 Collaboration is hard enough to promote at the best of times.
 But when remote working is added into the mix, it becomes an issue that needs addressing.
 The ability to collaborate with co-workers is becoming more difficult as colleagues lose the common ground of the shared office space.
-This can have a powerful effect on efficiency and loyalty, according to a report by The Economist Intelligence Unit.
+According to a report by The Economist Intelligence Unit, this can have a powerful effect on efficiency and loyalty.

 Cross-departmental communication is a key role of internal communication.
-To bridge the gap, consider holding a Q&A session or organising an insight meeting between different departments.
-This will not only promote learning and personal development; it also keeps teams from feeling isolated from each other.
+Consider holding a Q&A session or organising an insight meeting between different departments to bridge the gap.
+This will promote learning and personal development and keep teams from feeling isolated from each other.

 Trying to encourage conversation?
-An internal communications app provides the simple answer.
+An internal communications app provides a simple answer.
 Built-in modules offer a social space where employees can meet, chat and share.
-Whether you want to hold dedicated group conversations or provide a space for private conversations, it’s a great way to improve internal communication.
-By implementing social tools and spaces that employees enjoy using, you’ll be cultivating a commitment to common business goals.
+Whether you want to hold dedicated group conversations or provide a space for private discussions, it’s a great way to improve internal communication.
+By implementing social tools and spaces that employees enjoy using, you’ll cultivate a commitment to common business goals.

 Give employees a channel to feedback their opinions and share ideas

-What you’re doing is creating a democratic environment where people share their thoughts and ideas, regardless of corporate hierarchy.
-This not only help you to solve problems by raising awareness of issues on the shop floor, it also raise engagement levels.
+What you’re doing is creating a democratic environment where people share their thoughts and ideas, regardless of the corporate hierarchy.
+This not only helps you to solve problems by raising awareness of issues on the shop floor, but it also raises engagement levels.
 Employees need to feel they have a voice.
-However, it is important to remember to act on the feedback you gather.
-One of the common internal communication mistakes is to collect feedback but fail to deliver measurable outcomes.
+However, it is essential to remember to act on the feedback you gather.
+One common internal communication mistake is collecting feedback but failing to deliver measurable outcomes.

-An internal communication platform will make it simple to collate and follow-up on feedback from employees.
-Schedule regular polls or internal communication survey to find out what your staff are really thinking.
+Internal communication software will make it simple to collate and follow up on employee feedback.
+Schedule regular polls or internal communication surveys to determine what your staff are really thinking.
 Ask about job roles, company policies and working conditions.
 You can also encourage innovative thinking by providing platforms for employees to put forward ideas and suggestions to current business challenges.
 Ideas management workflows will help to ensure that no great idea goes unnoticed.

 Openly acknowledge and praise achievement in the workplace